 On April 11, we took into our care nine newborn and motherless puppies who were abandoned in a box.
 We thought people might like to read the whole story and keep up with these puppies here on our website.
 So here is our attempt at Puppy Diaries!
-The latest installment will be at the top, if you want to read the whole story please scroll down.
+The latest installment will be at the top along with Adoption Day.
+If you want to read the whole story please scroll down.

 “We have Allie!
 Allie went to the vet yesterday and is now 17 pounds!
 She had her rabies vaccine and I was told is doing great!
 She is sitting on command and is ready to start puppy kindergarten.
 She is an amazing puppy and we can only thank you at Central Vermont Humane Society for taking such good care of her from the start.
 We are so thankful that she is a member of our family.”

 “Lexi (Izzy) is a gem.
 She’s an old soul and a champion napper who loves to play with the cat and make puppy class a wild ride for everyone.
 Thank you, Central Vermont Humane Society, for doing all the legwork (look at those legs) on this strong, kind, independent, and intelligent pup.
 Matt and I walked in that day without the intention of adopting and you all immediately convinced us otherwise.

 Today is a wonderful day, if a bit bittersweet for staff and volunteers here at CVHS.
 Today our motherless puppies went up for adoption.
 We know they went to loving homes and we are so happy for both the pups and their new families!
 We will miss these pups!
 We are all so grateful that we were given the chance to save these little ones, and we are so grateful to our community who helped make it possible with donations and support.
 It took a village to raise these pups, and our community is amazing!
 Thank you everyone!

 Before and after photos!